 Draft EPBC Act referral guidelines

-- Map 1: Modelled distribution of the Mount Arthur burrowing crayfish (Engaeus orramakunna) (PDF - 225 KB)
+- Map 5 - The modelled distribution of the Mount Cooper striped lerista (Lerista vittata) (PDF - 4,201 KB)

 There may be other EPBC Act policy statements which provide further guidance.